neondatabase/website/next/content/docs/guides/vercel.md

 1. Navigate to the [Neon Vercel integrations page](https://vercel.com/integrations/neon), and click **Add integration**.
 1. Select a Vercel account to add the integration to.
-1. Select the projects to which the integration will be added.
-You can select **All Projects** or a **Specific Project**.
+1. Select the project to add the integration to.
 1. Review the permissions required by the integration, and click **Add Integration**.
 1. In the **Integrate Neon** dialog:
     1. Select the Vercel project to add the integration to.
     1. Select a Neon project, a database, and role that Vercel will use to connect.
 The Neon Free Tier supports a single project per user.
 If you do not have a Neon project, you can create one.
 If desired, you can also create a new database and role for the integration.

         The database that you select becomes your production database.
-This database must reside on the `main` branch of your Neon project, which is preselected for you.
+This database must reside on the `main` branch of your Neon project.
+The `main` branch is preselected for you.

         You are given the option to create a branch for your Vercel development environment.
-When this option is selected (the default), the integration creates a branch named **dev** and sets environment variables for it in your Vercel development environment.
+When this option is selected (the default), the integration creates a branch named **dev** and sets environment variables for it.

         When you have finished making your selections, click **Continue**.
     1. Confirm the integration settings.
 By clicking **Confirm**, you are permitting the integration to perform the following actions:
         - Set the environment variables outlined above for your Vercel production, development, and preview environments, as required.
         - Reset the database user's password, which enables the integration to configure the `PGPASSWORD` and `DATABASE_URL` environment variables, which require a password.